IBMDevConnect/cloudpakforappsbadge/cf-transformation/README.md

 		docker run -p 8000:8000 -v <your_local_path>:/data -v /var/run/docker.sock:/var/run/docker.sock -it ibmcloudacademy/cfmigrationtool bash

+This might take 15-20 minutes , depending on the internet connectivity at the user's end.

 2. From the bash shell of the Docker container, clone the repository containing the migration tool and sample application code: